 Raw food is much closer to your cat’s natural diet.
 Today’s cats evolved from desert-dwelling felines who obtained most of their fluids via their prey.
 The average prey animal would be made up of approximately 70% water compared to dry food which is about 10% water.
-Cats often don’t make up for this imbalance by drinking more water, which can lead to concentrated urine, that promotes the formation of urinary crystals.
+Cats often don’t make up for this imbalance by drinking more water, which can lead to concentrated urine, which promotes the formation of urinary crystals.
 Male cats are especially vulnerable as they have a narrower urethra, the tube which carries urine from the bladder out of the body.
 The narrow urethra in males can become easily blocked by tiny crystals or stones, which makes urination difficult or impossible.
-This is a life-threatening condition which requires urgent veterinary care.
+This is a life-threatening condition that requires urgent veterinary care.

 Improved dental hygiene:

 Cats need to work at chewing meat, and during this process, plaque is removed from the teeth.
 If not regularly removed, plaque hardens into tartar and leads to gum disease.

 Dry diets are high in carbohydrates; these are stored as fat in the cat’s body.
 Cats need a high protein diet, not carbs.
 Obesity is a growing problem in cats with more than 50% of cats in Australia, the UK and the US now being overweight.
 There are substantial health risks associated with this.

 Not all, but a high number of cats prefer the taste and texture of a raw diet to commercial dry or canned foods.

 What kind of raw food can I give my cat?